Environment Setup

 Docker

-Docker is used to spin up the search engine, the monitoring stack, and other supporting services.
-You should already have Docker installed before module 1 starts.
+Docker runs the search engine, monitoring stack, and other supporting services.
+Install Docker before module 1 starts.
 The course does not teach Docker - it is a hard prerequisite.

 Operating system notes